SHIVAM-KUMAR-59/Chat-App/README.md

 4. Send messages, retrieve messages, and manage chats.

+## What next?

+- [ ] The boiler plate code for the project is ready.
+- [ ] Waiting for clearance from the UI/UX team to start the development.
+- [ ] The contact details of the project admin will be updated soon.

 ## 🔮 <a name="fututre-enhancements">Future Enhancements</a>

 1. **File Uploads**: Allow file sharing beyond just text messages.